-- The community will be engaged in mapping their neighbourhood.neighborhood.
-Opportunities, challenges, conflicts, and possibilities will be recorded. through workshops and deployment of the InstaBooth; - Public workshops will run to discuss ideas, locations and aspirations of the community.
-The guidelines developed in phase 01 will be discussed and scenarios for their implementation negotiated with the different stakeholders. - The project for the physical new public space, one for each community, will be developed with the community support by a local professional who will ensure compliance to local legislation as well as provide creative input in the process. - The community will be then engaged in the actual development of the project.
-In some easesthis case, the land acquisition location will be necessary as well as changes in the urban formprovided by the City Government of the neighbourhood Samarinda based on the recommendation and assessment so that the project will have to be negotiated in line with the city development plan and strategy the new public space is meant to be a generator for the new physicality of the space as well as its identity, so as part of the
+- The community will be engaged in mapping their neighborhood.
+Opportunities, challenges, conflicts, and possibilities will be recorded, through workshops and deployment of the InstaBooth; - Public workshops will run to discuss ideas, locations and aspirations of the community.
+The guidelines developed in phase 01 will be discussed and scenarios for their implementation negotiated with the different stakeholders; - The project for the physical new public space will be developed with the community support by a local professional who will ensure compliance to local legislation as well as provide creative input in the process; - The community will be then engaged in the actual development of the project.
+In this case, the land and location will be provided by the City Government of Samarinda based on the recommendation and assessment so that the project will in line with the city development plan and strategy80.
+The new public space is meant to be a generator for the new physicality of the space as well as its identity, so as part of the development of the public space, plans for the future development of the neighborhood will be negotiated; - The physical construction of the space will be done engaging professionals as well as members of the community.
+This approach is to ensure that community members can learn a set of skills during the process and aspire to future professional opportunities;